C0M-M4ND0/Minitalk/README.md

 # Minitalk
- This project is a small data exchange between tow program using UNIX signals
+ This project is a small data exchange between 2 programs using UNIX signals